 Employers should also review their equal opportunities, anti-bullying and harassment policies to reduce the risk of any discrimination claims from arising, as well as their grievance/disciplinary policies in an unfortunate event that they do.

-At Hanne & Co we understand that the burden on the employers to keep up to date with the current developments can be quite onerous.
-Our experience suggests businesses, that provide training to their staff on recruitment and dealing with any allegations of discrimination at the workplace, as well as those who reassure their EU workers that they have the support of the employer will generally be able to reduce the risk of costly discrimination claims from arising.
+At Hanne & Co we understand that the burden on the employers to keep up to date with the current developments arising out of Brexit can be quite onerous.
+Our experience suggests businesses that provide training to their staff on recruitment and dealing with any allegations of discrimination at the workplace, as well as those who reassure their EU workers that they have the support of the employer will generally be able to reduce the risk of costly discrimination claims from arising.
 The policies discussed above are crucial in setting the employer’s approach to discrimination and provide the basis for such training.

-If you think you may be at risk of a discrimination claim from arising, need our assistance with drafting any of the policies mentioned above, or need a one off employment advice and/or continuous employment support, please contact our Employment Department Team which is led by David Taylor, Employment Solicitor and a partner at Hanne & Co.
+If you think you may be at risk of a discrimination claim, need our assistance with drafting any of the policies mentioned above, or need a one off employment advice and/or continuous employment support, please contact our Employment Department Team which is led by David Taylor, Employment Solicitor and a partner at Hanne & Co.

 Justina Ricci – Employment Department